sclampet/lens-studio-target-practice/README.md

 # Overview

-The following is an example project that I've built enitrely in Lens Studio.
-THe user taps their screen in order to throw a snowball at a stationary target, a simple cube in this case, based on the position of an arrow that moves horizontally.
+The following is an example project that I've built entirely in Lens Studio.
+The user taps their screen in order to throw a snowball at a stationary target, a simple cube in this case, based on the position of an arrow that moves horizontally.
 Currently, all you'll see happen is a "Hit" or a "Miss" logged accordingly, as well as the current position of the snowball as it is thrown.

 # Example